nakovz/DifferentAcademyApp/README.md

-# DifferentAccademyApp
+# DifferentAcademyApp

-This is an application builded through Full Stack .Net Accadamy provided by Leonid R.
+This is an application builded through Full Stack .Net Acadamy lectured by Leonid R.